Listen to this article now

 These attributes make vegan leather great for fashion, as it is easier to work with.

-On the other hand, both leather and natural vegan leather tend to age beautifully as, over time, a patina is formed adding extra character to the product.
+Over time, a patina is formed adding extra character to the product.

 Vegan Leather Durability